 Providence St. Peter Family Practice

-Providence St. Peter Hospital Family Medicine Residency Program is an 18 resident program with 9 family physician faculty, a pediatrician, an obstetrician, 4 nurse practitioners, a pharmacist, and a social worker.
-The clerkship emphasizes skills for rural care, care of the underserved, chronic disease management, and obstetrics.
-Seminars and didactics are available almost daily.
+Providence St. Peter Family Medicine Residency Program is a 21-resident program with 8 family physician faculty, a pediatrician, an obstetrician, 3 nurse practitioners, a pharmacist, and 2 behavioral scientists.
+The clerkship emphasizes the practice of family medicine in a patient centered medical home.

 The site cares for a diverse population including low income and teen pregnancy patients.
 Most of the patients are English speaking, but the site also serves Hispanic and southeast Asian patients as well.
-In the office, the student is involved in our Adolescent Obstetrics Clinic, hospice care, and the Diabetes Group Visit.
+In the office, the student is involved in our Adolescent Obstetrics Clinic and sometimes a Diabetes Group Visit or a poly pharmacy visit.
 In the hospital, the student is involved in medicine and family practice admissions, ER visits and obstetrical care.
-Students have an opportunity to do nursing home visits, home visits, hospice team meetings and spend a day at a rural site.
+Students may also have an opportunity to do procedure clinic, colposcopy clinic, nursing home visits, home visits, and spend 3-4 days at a rural site.

 Some facts about the weather in Olympia